Biometrics: Privacy and discrimination

+In terms of recognition or identification performance for a given trait, a biometric system should not exhibit accuracy differences across demographic groups.
+Disparities in accuracy can lead to uneven error rates for populations defined by gender, race, age, or other attributes.
+Therefore, biometric systems should be designed and evaluated to ensure demographic fairness, providing equitable performance for all users.

 Danger to owners of secured items

 When thieves cannot get access to secure properties, there is a chance that the thieves will stalk and assault the property owner to gain access.
 If the item is secured with a biometric device, the damage to the owner could be irreversible, and potentially cost more than the secured property.
 For example, in 2005, Malaysian car thieves cut off a man's finger when attempting to steal his Mercedes-Benz S-Class.

-Attacks at presentation
+Presentation attacks

 In the context of biometric systems, presentation attacks may also be called "spoofing attacks".

 As per the recent ISO/IEC 30107 standard, presentation attacks are defined as "presentation to the biometric capture subsystem with the goal of interfering with the operation of the biometric system".
 These attacks can be either impersonation or obfuscation attacks.
 Impersonation attacks try to gain access by pretending to be someone else.
 Obfuscation attacks may, for example, try to evade face detection and face recognition systems.

 Several methods have been proposed to counteract presentation attacks.